Entwickler-Saad/GAS-engineer-case-study-/README.md

    - Click on `Extensions` > `Apps Script`.

 3. **Copy and Paste the Script**
-   - Replace any existing code with the contents of `saad.js`.
+   - Replace any existing code with the contents of `Solution.gs`.

 4. **Save the Script**
    - Click the save icon and name your project (e.g., "Expense Automation").